gurungnavin/nodejs-note/notes/Lesson4_howToSetupAProfessionalBackendProject.md

 ```
 ---
 ### 🔥 Conclusion
-By following this setup, your backend project will be well-structured, scalable, and easy to maintain.
+By following this setup, our backend project will be well-structured, scalable, and easy to maintain.
 Proper folder organization, nodemon for auto-restarts, ESM modules, and Prettier for clean code ensure professional and efficient development. 🚀

 ---